In Firms fear shift in software buying Tom Pullar-Stecker writes:

 Now, as Pullar-Strecker points out, local developers have to contend with large-scale purchasing geared towards dealing with multinationals and huge corporations not small entrepreneurial companies.

-It’s yet another reason New Zealand government needs a technology supremo to oversee all aspects of technology policy.
+It’s yet another reason New Zealand government may need a technology supremo to oversee all aspects of technology policy.